dma-graveyard/MaritimeCloudPortalTestbed/README.md

 the user is actually joined right away.
 Below is a (non-exhaustive) list of loose ends.

 ## A (non-exhaustive) list of loose ends and known problems
-- The API is not properly protected - any organization may for instance send a command to invite a user to some other organization.
+- The API is not properly protected so please scrutiny the access configuration before considering taking this to production -- any organization may for instance send a command to invite a user to some other organization.
+-- also, the shiro configuration has to allow for anonymous access to e.g. users resource in order to allow for sign-up and confirmation commands.
+The current lack of more granular access configuration prevents us from stating that only these commands should be permitted.
+Consider to introduce some annotations or the like that will allow to annotate access on resource methods.
 - The system lacks caching
 - In many queries the full result list is returned which may lead to a poor visual experience as well as poor performance
 - the client is probably more 'chatty' than needs be, as references are in many